Economy of Ukraine: Shipbuilding

 Ukraine is one of the 10 largest shipbuilding countries in Europe.
 There are 49 shipbuilding companies registered in Ukraine.
 They are able to build a wide range of vessel types: powerboats, barges, bulk carriers (dry cargo ship), tankers, liquefied gas carriers, etc.

-The USSR's collapse put Ukraine's shipbuilding into a long-term decline.
+The USSR's collapse put Ukraine's shipbuilding industry into a long-term decline.
 This lasted until 1999 and was mostly due to a minimum volume of state shipbuilding orders.
 Between 1992 and 2003, Ukraine's 11 shipyards produced 237 navigation units for a total value of US$1.5 billion.
 Production facilities are not working near full capacity, and customers are not always timely in paying for services.
-The shipbuilding industry grew between 2000–2006, in line with the wider Ukrainian economic expansion at the time.
+The shipbuilding industry grew between 2000 and 2006, in line with the wider Ukrainian economic expansion at the time.

 State support and the opening of free economic zones, foremost at enterprises based in Mykolaiv were a crucial recent development in Ukraine's shipbuilding industry.
-Within the Mykolaiv Special Economic Zone, enterprises like Damen Shipyards Okean, Chornomorskyi (Black Sea) Shipbuilding Plant, 61 Communards Shipbuilding Plant, as well as the Veselka (Rainbow) paint and insulation enterprise are implementing investment projects targeted to raise efficiency and quality in primarily export-oriented vessels through production upgrades.
+Within the Mykolaiv Special Economic Zone, enterprises like Damen Shipyards Okean, Chornomorskyi (Black Sea) Shipbuilding Plant (defunct since 2021), 61 Communards Shipbuilding Plant, as well as the Veselka (Rainbow) paint and insulation enterprise are implementing investment projects targeted to raise efficiency and quality in primarily export-oriented vessels through production upgrades.
 The new engineering developments and high potential of Ukrainian designers provide the ability to build high quality vessels with competitive prices.